Mark-Roly/dl32-arduino/README.md

 - mqtt_server (string) Hostname or IP address of remote mqtt broker
 - mqtt_topic (string, "DEFAULT_dl32s3") mqtt topic base to use for sub topics
 - mqtt_client_name (string, "DEFAULT_dl32s3") Client name to use for mqtt connection
+- mqtt_tls (boolean, false) Dictates whether connection to the broker uses tls private key authentication (Disregards mqtt_auth, mqtt_user and mqtt_password when true.
+Requires 3x cert/key files.
+See doc)
-- mqtt_auth (boolean, false) Dictates whether username/password credentials should be used for mqtt connection
+- mqtt_auth (boolean, false) Dictates whether username/password credentials should be used for mqtt connection.
+Not valid when mqtt_tls is enabled.
-- mqtt_user (string) Username for mqtt broker connection
+- mqtt_user (string) Username for mqtt broker connection.
+Not valid when mqtt_tls is enabled.
-- mqtt_password (string) Password for mqtt broker connection
+- mqtt_password (string) Password for mqtt broker connection.
+Not valid when mqtt_tls is enabled.
 - magsr_present (boolean, false) Dictates whether or not a connected magnetic door sensor should be used
 - ftp_enabled (boolean, false) Dictates whether or not the onboard ftp service is enabled
 - ftp_user (string) Username for ftp connections